 Do I need to go to open evenings?

 Yes.
-Colleges and Sixth forms will be holding open evening around about now (each one varies, so you’ll need to do some research).
+Colleges and Sixth forms hold open evenings (each one varies, so you’ll need to do some research).
 You may already have an idea of where you want to go; maybe all your mates will be going there, or an older sibling went and loved it.
-You shouldn’t just take other people’s word for it as going there yourself will give you a better idea of if it’s a good fit for you.
+But you shouldn’t just take other people’s word for it as going there yourself will give you a better idea of whether it’s a good fit for you.

 Should I do A-levels, BTECs or an apprenticeship?

 Unfortunately there’s no easy answer to this.
-There difference between each subject for each qualification can be vastly different.
-A-levels have now changed over to a linear system where coursework is now minimal (or non-existent).
-Going the BTEC route can offer you a vocational focus which isn’t available if you do A-levels.
-While an apprenticeship offers you a real life work experience while being paid.
+The difference between each qualification can be vast.
+A-levels are academic and usually exam-based.
+Going the BTEC route can offer you a vocational focus which isn’t available if you do A-level while an apprenticeship offers you real-life work experience while getting paid.

 A good starting point is to ask yourself how you like to learn.
 Do you thrive off the pressure of having one assessment at the end of the year?
 Or prefer to be continuously assessed?